jonaschoi/se-projects/docker-demos/README.md

 ### Clearing Caches
 - Cache directories are not persisted in the container and not mapped to Docker volumes, so restarting the container will clear both the Tomcat and OSGi caches.

+### Patching the system
+1. Copy the entire zip file of the fixpack or hotfix into `feature-set-7.2-sp1/mount/patching`
+	- Create if necessary.

 ### Troubleshooting
 Q. I get a "exited with error code 137" and it all shuts down.